dwaite/connect/openid-connect-4-identity-assurance/requesting.md

 The RP MAY express requirements regarding the elements in the `verification` sub-element.

-This, again, requires an extension to the syntax as defined in Section 5.5. of the OpenID Connect specification [@!OpenID] due to the nested nature of the `verified_person_data` claim.
+This, again, requires an extension to the syntax as defined in Section 5.5. of the OpenID Connect specification [@!OpenID] due to the nested nature of the `verified_claims` claim.

 Section 5.5.1 of the OpenID Connect specification [@!OpenID] defines a query syntax that allows for the member value of the claim being requested to be a JSON object with additional information/constraints on the claim.
 For doing so it defines three members (`essential`, `value` and `values`) with special query meanings and allows for other special members to be defined (while stating that any members that are not understood must be ignored).